 If my date goes badly, it’s no great loss.
 My last one, with a Peruvian chap in Lima, was the dullest two hours of my entire life.
 Dude didn’t ask me a single question or start any conversations, leaving me to talk solidly to avoid those dreaded awkward silences.
 But, what happens if I have an amazing date?
 I meet my other half, they’re just so perfect for me blah blah blah.
 It’s guaranteed heartache: I’ll more than likely have a night bus booked for my next destination, which will sever any chance of having a proper romance.
 So, I’ll sit on that poxy bus weeping quietly to love songs and dreaming of what could’ve been.

 Come to think about it, what exactly is the point of Tinder dating in a city that you’re only going to spend a couple of days in?
-I’ll come back to you with the answer once I’ve finished my daily swiping.
+It can sometimes be worth the hassle though, which keeps me hooked, so I’ll come back to you on that once I’ve finished my daily swiping.